hmnhonari/neo-x.github.io/README.md

-# Chandar-lab Website
+# Lab Website

-Jekyll setup and content for https://chandar-lab.github.io/
+Jekyll setup and content for the lab.

 ## Maintenance